Centeōtl

-In Aztec mythology, Centeōtl /nah/ (also known as Centeocihuatl or Cinteotl) is the maize deity.
+In Aztec mythology, Centeōtl /nah/, also known as Centeōcihuātl or Cinteōtl, is the maize deity.
 Cintli /nah/ means "dried maize still on the cob" and teōtl /nah/ means "deity".
-According to the Florentine Codex, Centeotl is the son of the earth goddess, Tlazolteotl and solar deity Piltzintecuhtli, the planet Mercury.
-He was born on the day-sign 1 Xochitl.
-Another myth claims him as the son of the goddess Xochiquetzal.
-The majority of evidence gathered on Centeotl suggests that he is usually portrayed as a young man (although a debate is still ongoing), with yellow body colouration.
-Some specialists believe that Centeotl used to be the maize goddess Chicomecōātl.
-Centeotl was considered one of the most important deities of the Aztec era.
-There are many common features that are shown in depictions of Centeotl.
+According to the Florentine Codex, Centeōtl is the son of the earth goddess Tlazōlteōtl and solar deity Piltzintecuhtli, the planet Mercury.
+He was born on the day-sign 1 Xōchitl.
+Another myth claims him as the son of the goddess Xōchiquetzal.
+The majority of evidence gathered on Centeōtl suggests that he is usually portrayed as a young man (although a debate is still ongoing), with yellow body colouration.
+Some specialists believe that Centeōtl used to be the maize goddess Chicomecōātl.
+Centeōtl was considered one of the most important deities of the Aztec era.
+There are many standard features shared in depictions of Centeōtl.
 For example, there often seems to be maize in his headdress.
-Another striking trait is the black line passing down his eyebrow, through his cheek and finishing at the bottom of his jaw line.
+Another striking trait is the black line running down his eyebrow, through his cheek, and ending at the bottom of his jawline.
 These face markings are similarly and frequently used in the late post-classic depictions of the 'foliated' Maya maize god.

 Controversy

-According to sources, Cinteotl is the god of maize and subsistence and Centeotl corresponds to Chicomecoatl, the goddess of agriculture.
+According to sources, Cinteotl is the god of maize and subsistence and Centeōtl corresponds to Chicomecōātl, the goddess of agriculture.